Prime-Holding/rx_bloc/packages/rx_bloc_cli/README.md

 ![Create command][create_command_gif_lnk]

 Create a new project at the given directory with lots of already set-up features out of the box.
-Cusomize your project with the following properties:
+Customize your project with the following properties:

 |  parameter |defaults to | description |
 | ------------ | :------------: | :------------: |